erjank/teaching/performance.md

 1. Split into groups of three.

-2. Have each person introduce themselves and then explain, in no more than 90 seconds, the key idea or ideas from the Carpentry lesson episode they chose before the start of the training course to another person in the group while the third person records it (video and audio) using a cell phone or some other handheld device.

-3. After the first person finishes, rotate roles (she becomes the videographer, her audience becomes the instructor, the person who was recording becomes the audience) and then rotate roles again.
+2. Each person rotates through the roles of instructor, audience, and videographer.
+As the instructor, they have two minutes to explain one key idea from their research (or other work) as if they were talking to a class of interested high school students.
+The person pretending to be the audience is there to be attentive, while the videographer records the session using a cellphone or similar device.

-4. After everyone in the group of three has finished teaching, watch the videos as a group.
+3. After everyone in the group of three has finished teaching, watch the videos as a group.
 Everyone gives feedback on all three videos, i.e., people give feedback on themselves as well as on others.